JonAguirre0/My-Games-List/README.md

 Each list dynamically displays the games selected by the user for that category.

 When within one of these lists the users can then delete any game they select.

+Users can read the description of each game by hovering over a selected game.

+The search bar can be used to look up a specific title, games will show up that are close to the provided title name.

+At the bottom of the page the user can go to the next page by clicking on the "next" button and go to the previous page by clicking on the "prev" button.

 Dark mode can be toggled by clicking on the "moon" symbol.